 Whilst living in in the U.S.A she designed in Los Angeles, San Francisco, Huston and New York, with Joseph Chaikin, Joe Papp, Richard Foreman, Edward Parone and Gordon Davidson.

-As director/designer her work includes Oedipus at Colonus for the Mark Taper Forum Los Angeles, Last Tango on the North Circular – a new opera by Peter Weigold, The War in Heaven by Joseph Chaikin and Sam Shepard, The Dancing Room – which was also filmed for the BBC by Simon Broughton, Me You Us Them – a performance piece which she devised in response to the Iraq war, and a staged version of Italo Calvino’s Invisible Cities.
-Currently she continues to make performance art, installations and paintings in her studio.
+As director/designer her work included Oedipus at Colonus for the Mark Taper Forum Los Angeles, Last Tango on the North Circular – a new opera by Peter Weigold, The War in Heaven by Joseph Chaikin and Sam Shepard, The Dancing Room – which was also filmed for the BBC by Simon Broughton, Me You Us Them – a performance piece which she devised in response to the Iraq war, and a staged version of Italo Calvino’s Invisible Cities.

 Teaching posts: Senior Lecturer in stage design at the Central School of Art and Design, the Slade School of Fine Art and Goldsmiths University, where she is a Fellow.
 In the USA she taught at the California Institute of the Arts, University of California Los Angeles, New York University, The Actors Studio and Rutgers University.
 Her Archive was recently acquired by the Harvard Theatre Collection at the Houghton Library, Harvard University.